microsoft/fast/packages/web-components/fast-element/docs/guide/defining-elements.doc.md

 }
 ```

-The full list of available lifecyle callbacks is:
+The full list of available lifecycle callbacks is:

 | Callback | Description |
 | ------------- |-------------|